-The legal basis is Article 6 (1) lit. f GDPR.
-Storage is necessary to protect your legitimate interests in the security of your property.
+The legal basis is Article 6 (1) (f) GDPR.
+Storage is necessary to protect our interest in providing services to your property.

 In order to be able to offer our comprehensive alarm service, a wide range of data on our part is processed as part of an alarm recording: